Latest News and Events

 About the Faraday Institution

-The Faraday Institution is the UK’s flagship institute for electrochemical energy storage research, skills development, market analysis and early-stage commercialisation.
+The Faraday Institution is the UK’s independent institute for electrochemical energy storage research, skills development, market analysis and early-stage commercialisation.
 It brings together research scientists and industry partners to work on projects with commercial potential that will reduce battery cost, weight, and volume; improve performance, efficiency, and reliability; develop scalable designs; improve manufacturing abilities; develop whole-life strategies; and accelerate the outputs towards commercial outcomes.

 Read more about the Faraday Institution and our mission, vision and values.